tinylog-org/website/content/documentation/configuration.md

 ## Time Zone

-The time zone is used for logging date-based values, outputting the date and time of log entries via the date placeholder, adding dates or time to the log file path, and configuring the time for date-based policies.
+The configured time zone is used for logging date-based values, outputting the date and time of log entries via the date placeholder, adding dates or time to the log file path, and configuring the time for date-based policies.

 By default, tinylog uses the system's default time zone.
-However, the time zone can be set to any time zone supported by Java.
+However, any time zone supported by Java can be configured.

 Example: